mlgiaime/travel-choices/README.md

 11/9/15-- Beginning of project planning.
 All images acquired, but not edited for formatting.
 User stories worked on.
 HTML page is a general skeleton.
 JS is happening, but not yet functional.
+11/10/15-- Borrowed code examples from Emily Aviva's gemstone project from a previous course.
+Most of the JS at this point was due to a lot of help from Chris Lee.
+I have now added most of the necessary JS and HTML.
+Images still need to be formatted and a vote counter needs to be put in effect.